-In March 2020, the Recording Academy helped usher in the Coronavirus Aid, Relief, and Economic Security (CARES) Act was created to combat the financial hardship many Americans were facing due to the coronavirus.
-The CARES Act contains a number of key protections and provisions that put music creators in a better position for immediate and long-term relief, including authorizing a new pandemic unemployment assistance program for eligible self-employed workers, creating new Small Business Administration loans for self-employed workers, and establishing a $75 million supplemental fund for the National Endowment for the Arts.
-Learn more about the key areas of necessary relief that must be included in any future COVID-19 stimulus bill.
+In March 2020, the Recording Academy helped usher in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+The CARES Act contained a number of key protections and provisions for music creators and music small businesses, including a new pandemic unemployment assistance program for eligible self-employed workers, a new Small Business Administration loan program for self-employed workers, and a $75 million supplemental fund for the National Endowment for the Arts.

 For decades, the Recording Academy has championed modernizing outdated music policy and creating a comprehensive music licensing reform to benefit all music creators—a call an array of industry stakeholders and music creators followed.

 Congress listened too, and held a hearing during GRAMMY Week in January of 2018.
 On April 25, 2018, one week after GRAMMYs on the Hill, Rep. Bob Goodlatte brought a comprehensive bill on the House floor called the Music Modernization Act, which included provisions to improve compensation for songwriters, help pre-1972 legacy artists get paid by music streaming services, and recognize producers and engineers in music copyright protection.
 The bill was unanimously passed by the House.
 Months later on September 19, 2018, the Act was also passed unanimously by the Senate.